We will help you set up tracking for your headset.

-SteamVR™ Tracking is available for all Varjo headsets.
-The SteamVR™ Tracking system uses up to four SteamVR™ base stations to track your headset.
+Varjo headsets support SteamVR™ Tracking, which uses up to four SteamVR™ base stations to track your headset.
 If your application uses controllers, those can be tracked as well.

 Follow these steps to set up SteamVR™ Tracking for your headset.
 Before you set up tracking, you will need to start setup in Varjo Base and connect your headset.

 |1.
 Install the SteamVR application

 Download and install SteamVR to get started.
 SteamVR is the software required to use SteamVR™ Tracking.